 McCullough’s intersection with Track Recorders would occur at the time Gerry Wyckoff was acquiring the studio itself, i.e., April/May 1977.
 Bill, in fact, “begged” for a job.
 Fortunately, for history’s sake, Gerry said yes.

 Root Boy Slim & Track Recorders

-Root Boy Slim would feature prominently early in Bill McCullough’s tenure at Track, and the sequence of events leading to his signing with one of the top major labels would have all the makings of rock legend.
-Dick Bangham, who would enjoy renown for his iconic cover image for Root Boy’s Zoom album, was another key participant during this period who saw it all go down:
+Root Boy Slim features prominently early in Bill McCullough’s tenure at Track, and the sequence of events leading to his signing with one of the top major labels would have all the makings of rock legend.
+Dick Bangham, who enjoys renown for his iconic cover image for Root Boy’s Zoom album, was another key participant during this period who saw it all go down:

 “Joe Lee and I originally booked the studio in April 1977 to start recording the Root Boy Slim & the Sex Change Band demo album that would eventually lead to the 1978 Warner Bros release produced by Gary Katz.
 During that spring and summer, we would go into the studio for a few days at a time whenever the band was in town to play gigs.

 Joe would take the latest mixes to Josh at WHFS, and he would play them on air.
 The other ‘HFS DJs soon jumped on the Root Boy bandwagon, and the demo became one of the most requested albums of the year – months before it was actually released as an LP!

 Josh had gone to Bard College with Donald Fagen and Walter Becker, and when we had a full album of material mixed he gave a cassette to Fagen and invited them to come see the band perform in DC.
 Then Fagen handed the tape to Steely Dan’s producer Gary Katz in LA and Gary flipped.
 He had recently been hired by Warner Bros Records A&R and after hearing the demo, signed Root Boy to a two-album contract.”

 Battle of Wills: Root Boy VS. The Carnation